ashivashankars/Team_4Musketeers_capstone_project/README.md

 This project automates three major steps in the early job search workflow:

-- Scrape structured job data (internship and newâ€‘grad) from a Simplify GitHub page using a custom web crawler.
+- Scrape structured job data (internship and new grad) from a Simplify GitHub page using a custom web crawler.
-- Build a semantic jobâ€matching engine using sentence embeddings, engineered numeric/categorical features, and a vector database (ChromaDB).
+- Build a semantic job matching engine using sentence embeddings, engineered numeric/categorical features, and a vector database (ChromaDB).
-- Provide a Gradioâ€‘based AI assistant that:
+- Provide a Gradio based AI assistant that:
   - Extracts a candidate profile from a PDF resume using Gemini.
   - Fills in missing fields via an interactive chat.
   - Returns a ranked list of recommended jobs with links and metadata.